PACHAKUTlQ/ClaudeCage/README.md

 Probably not... **but why risk it?**

-**ClaudeCage** solves this by packaging the `claude-code` CLI into a fully isolated, single-file container.
+**ClaudeCage** solves this by packaging the Claude Code CLI into a fully isolated, single-file container.
 It cannot access any part of your system except for the single project directory you are currently working in.

 > **Breaking change:** the build output is now named **`claude`** (plus **`claude.rcfg`**), so it can act as a **drop-in replacement** for the original `claude` CLI (but sandboxed).